-What To Do If you Are Injured at a Fast-Food Chain Restaurant
+What to Do When You Get Injured at a Restaurant

 | Personal Injury Lawyer

 Fast food restaurants have elaborate public safety policies and maintenance protocols to minimize risk of injury to their patrons.
-Despite the policies, patrons are injured every year, leading one to conclude that staff do not always follow the policies.
+Despite these policies, injuries still occur every year, which suggests that staff may not consistently follow safety procedures.

 Injured at a Fast-Food Chain Restaurant